nicktehrany/membench/doc/mmap_lat.md

 ## Usage

 The engine takes several commands, which can be provided via cmd line or a file.
 Specify to run this engine as shown in the possible flags below.
 It's possible to run mmap on any mount location, as well as using MAP_ANONYMOUS.
 It's also possible to measure the latency of mmap with MAP_POPULATE as a flag.
 Usage of these flags is shown below.
+If no directory is specified in the flag, the current directory will be used.

 ## Possible Flags